pirovc/genome_updater/README.md

 ------

 - On the first run, genome_updater creates a folder (**-o**) and downloads the current version based on selected parameters (database, organism group, refseq category, assembly level and file type(s))
-- All file will be marked with a timestamp in the format `YYYY-MM-DD_HH-MM-SS` (e.g. 2017-11-30_16-09-15) and the files will be downloaded to the `output_folder/files/`
+- All log and report files will be marked with a timestamp in the format `YYYY-MM-DD_HH-MM-SS` (e.g. 2017-11-30_16-09-15) and the downloaded files will be saved at `{output_folder}/files/`
-- The same command executed again will identify previous files and update the folder with the current version, keeping track of changes and just downloading updated files
+- The same command executed again will identify previous files and update the folder with the current version, keeping track of changes and just downloading/removing updated files

 genome_updater also:
 - checks for MD5 with the option **-m**